Shopping cart

 • Understanding Seasonal Affective Disorder: Causes, Symptoms, and Treatment

-As the days grow shorter and the temperatures drop, many people experience changes in mood, energy, and overall well-being.
-For some, these changes are more than just a minor inconvenience—they signal a condition known as Seasonal Affective Disorder (SAD).
-This type of depression is linked to the changing seasons, primarily affecting individuals during the fall and winter months.
-In this blog, we’ll explore what SAD is, its symptoms, causes, and how it can be treated.
+As the days grow shorter and temperatures drop, many people experience noticeable shifts in their mood, energy levels, and overall well-being.
+For some, these changes go beyond simple seasonal adjustments and develop into a condition called Seasonal Affective Disorder (SAD).
+This type of depression occurs during specific seasons, primarily in the fall and winter months.
+In this blog, we’ll discuss what SAD is, its symptoms, possible causes, and effective treatment strategies.

 What is Seasonal Affective Disorder (SAD)?